 Gartner recently published an important report titled "Will IT Operations Analytics Platforms Replace APM Suites?"* The report is based on Gartner client Inquiries about enterprise performance and availability strategies and these enterprises report a near-universal commitment to the idea that monitoring, performance and availability should be application-centric.
 At the same time the report suggests the rate at which investments in new on-premises Application Performance Monitoring (APM) technology appears to be slowing down.
 It attributes this to observations that enterprises have perhaps prematurely come to believe that IT operations analytics (ITOA) platforms can be deployed as a substitute for traditional APM suites.
 It concludes that IT operations analytics platforms are not a substitute for traditional five-dimensional APM portfolios, but the importance of analytics to APM will continue to grow over the next five years.
 It features a strategic planning assumption forecasting that by 2015, 60% of Global 2000 enterprises will consider ITOA a higher priority than APM, up from 20% in 2012.

-This report hit about the same time as a discussion on the APM Strategies LinkedIn group about the role of advanced analytics and behavior learning technologies as a priority in the Gartner APM model.
+At about the time of this report, a discussion on the APM Strategies LinkedIn group surfaced about the role of advanced analytics and behavior learning technologies as a priority in the Gartner APM model.
 So much of my thoughts on the emergence of analytics apply to both topics, and they come from the perspective of Netuitive's customers - which include enterprises in the Telco, financial services, insurance, and e-commerce industries.

 The one thing all of them have in common is that they view customized applications and IT services as a competitive differentiator - not necessarily IT infrastructure, which was where monitoring started.
 And these companies view certain classes of applications as being critical to the business.
 Often they are customer-facing, revenue impacting services like Point-of-Sales systems in retail and e-commerce, or Broker Portals and Payments Systems in the financial services industries.